mehulagg/gitlab/doc/user/application_security/terminology/index.md

 ### Vulnerability

+Also refered to as a Standalone Vulnerability Object.
 A flaw that has a negative impact on the security of its environment.
 Vulnerabilities describe the error or weakness, and don't describe where the error is located (see [finding](#finding)).
 Each vulnerability maps to a unique finding.

+Vulnerabilities exist in the default branch.
+Findings (see [finding](#finding)) are all potential vulnerability items scanners identify in MRs/feature branches.
+Only after merging to default does a finding become a vulnerability (object).

 ### Vulnerability finding